-Under certain market conditions, we may determine that conversion of all or some portion of the notes into shares of Class A common stock would provide us with a more favorable capital structure.
+Under certain market conditions, we may determine that conversion or exchange of all or some portion of the notes into shares of Class A common stock would provide us with a more favorable capital structure.
 It would, for example, reduce the amount of our debt and interest expense.
-Under those conditions we may negotiate private transactions with individual note holders to provide them with an incentive to convert their notes for shares of Class A common stock.
-Up to 2,000,000 shares of our Class A common stock, in addition to the shares issuable upon conversion, may be issued pursuant to those transactions and resold pursuant to this prospectus.
+Under those conditions we may negotiate private transactions with individual note holders to provide them with incentive to convert or exchange their notes for shares of Class A common stock.
+This prospectus includes 2,000,000 shares of our Class A common stock which, in addition to the shares issuable upon conversion, may be issued pursuant to those transactions.